 Heat-strengthened laminated safety glass

-Glass that is heat-treated offers increased bending strength and significantly higher compressive stress than annealed laminated glass of the same
+Heat-strengthened laminated safety glass for commercial, industrial and residential applications.
+Glass that is heat-treated offers increased bending strength and significantly higher compressive stress than annealed laminated glass of the same thickness.
+This results in increased resistance to impact breakage, improved ability to withstand uniform loads and decreased chance of thermal stress breakage.

-of approximately 1150 degrees F (621 degrees C), then rapidly cooling it by blowing air (quenching) uniformly on to all glass surfaces
+Heat-treated laminated safety glass is available as heat-strengthened.
+Heat-treated glass is fabricated by heating annealed glass to a temperature of approximately 1150 degrees F (621 degrees C), then rapidly cooling it by blowing air (quenching) uniformly on to all glass surfaces simultaneously.

 Standard Silk Screened Patterns

-Dot- 40% coverage: Lines-50% coverage: Holes-60% coverage:
+Dot- 40% coverage:

-1/8" dots staggered on 1/4" centers 1/8" lines on 1/4" centers 1/8" holes staggered 1/4"oncenters
+1/8" dots staggered on 1/4" centers

-Silk-Screened Glass:
+Silk-Screened Glass

-colors.
-Silk-screened products help control light transmittance, reduce solar heat gain by lowering the shading coefficient and provide a desired
+Silk-screened decorative products allow building designers to create different looks for exterior vision and non-vision areas using patterns and colors.
+Silk-screened products help control light transmittance, reduce solar heat gain by lowering the shading coefficient and provide a desired level of privacy.

-The silk-screened decorative products are fabricated using the same technology as spandrel glass, except the ceramic frit is applied to the glass
+The silk-screened decorative products are fabricated using the same technology as spandrel glass, except the ceramic frit is applied to the glass using a silk-screened process.
+More durable than acid-etched or sandblasted surfaces, silk-screened glass is always heat-treated to prevent breakage and withstand thermal stress in sunlit conditions.

 The ceramic frit is silk-screened onto the glass substrate in one of three standard patterns - dots, lines, holes or a full flood application.
-In
+In addition, custom patterns can be easily duplicated on the glass.
+Depending on the pattern, the glass lite can be made transparent, translucent or opaque.
+With a wide range of substrate and frit color options, the silk-screen process gives designers exceptional creative flexibility.

 Bent glass

 Bent glass for creative design applications in architectural, commercial and residential installations.
-A creative alternative for building designers
+A creative alternative for building designers and engineers,

 Insulating Glass

 Insulating glass (IG) units enhance thermal performance and keep interior spaces more comfortable.
-IG units also help minimize interior
+IG units also help minimize interior condensation and moisture-related problems and reduce drafts near windows to maximize usable interior living/working space.

-IG units are hermetically sealed combinations of two or more lites of glass separated by a dehydrated airspace that can be used in a variety of
+IG units are hermetically sealed combinations of two or more lites of glass separated by a dehydrated airspace that can be used in a variety of applications ranging from residential to commercial installations.
+South Coast Skylights Manufacture can offer IG unit options to satisfy a wide range of application requirements.

-The glass of an IG unit can be fully tempered over annealed laminated or heat-strengthened laminated on and can be of equal or unequal
+The glass of an IG unit can be fully tempered over annealed laminated or heat-strengthened laminated on and can be of equal or unequal thickness.

-By combining low-e coatings, tinted glass, reflective coatings, silk-screened patterns with laminated glass, a wide array of insulating glass
+By combining low-e coatings, tinted glass, reflective coatings, silk-screened patterns with laminated glass, a wide array of insulating glass configurations are available to meet specific design, security, performance and code requirements.